 I take it that without knowing the exact chipset, attempting to flash with DD-WRT (or Tomato, though DD-WRT is preferred) is probable router-cide?
 Given that this router was 150RMB (about US$22) and the Buffalo with gigabit and a USB port I don't need was 780RMB (about $115), I am really hoping this is going to work.

 It is based on a Broadcom BM5357 SOC, the ram memory is 16MByte unless there is another ram chip on the other side of the pcb.

-The flash is likely the chip to the right of the 5357 just above the xtal but it is not possible to see the chip marking from your photo. _________________ I started out with nothing, and I've still got most of it left
+The flash is likely the chip to the right of the 5357 just above the xtal but it is not possible to see the chip marking from your photo. _________________ You don’t really own a device until you can open it up and tear it apart

 Posted: Tue Feb 22, 2011 1:22 Post subject: BCM5357, yep